Development of a new National Asthma Strategy for 2017–2021 is underway

 - Thoracic Society of Australia and New Zealand

-Development of the Strategy is taking place throughout 2015 and 2016.
+Development of the Strategy is taking place throughout 2015–2017.
 The process involves:

 - Scoping work including audits of previous Australian and international strategies